-- 26 (1) Any person who believes he or she has wrongfully been convicted of an offence may, in writing, request the authorised officer to have access to the forensic DNA profile derived from a crime sample that was collected and submitted to the Forensic Science Laboratory in a particular case. - (2) The request must contain the relevant station and case number in respect of which it is alleged that there was a wrongful conviction and the request must set out reasons why the forensic DNA profile is required.

-(3) The authorised officer or his or her delegate must consider the request within 30 days after having received the request at the Forensic Science Laboratory.
+- (1) Any person who believes he or she has wrongfully been convicted of an offence may, in writing, request the authorised officer to have access to the forensic DNA profile derived from a crime sample that was collected and submitted to the Forensic Science Laboratory in a particular case. - (2) The request must contain the relevant station and case number in respect of which it is alleged that there was a wrongful conviction and the request must set out reasons why the forensic DNA profile is required. - (3) The authorised officer or his or her delegate must consider the request within 30 days after having received the request at the Forensic Science Laboratory.
 If a request is refused, written reasons must be provided.

-Forensic awareness, investigation and examination interventions
+27 Forensic awareness, investigation and examination interventions

-- 27 (1) The National Commissioner must take appropriate measures to implement a forensic awareness program for police officials and the public. - (2) The Divisional Commissioner: Human Resource Development must, after consultation with the authorised officer, develop training programs to ensure that police officials from the Divisions: Visible Policing and Detective Service are trained on - (a) the manner in which the first responder must deal with a crime scene: - (b) the manner in which the integrity of a crime scene must be properly secured and maintained; - (c) the evidential value and packaging of exhibit material; and - (d) the provisions of the Act. - (3) The authorised officer must appoint staff to develop training programs and ensure that crime scene examiners are trained - (a) in the processing and examination of different types of crime scenes: - (b) the performing of preliminary tests for body fluids; - (c) the manner in which the integrity of a crime scene must be properly secured and maintained; - (d) the evidential value and packaging of exhibit material; and - (e) the provisions of the Act. - (4) The authorised officer must liaise with the National Prosecuting Authority and, if so requested, provide assistance in respect of the training of prosecutors in the evidential value of forensic evidence and the interpretation of forensic report findings.
+- (1) The National Commissioner must take appropriate measures to implement a forensic awareness program for police officials and the public. - (2) The Divisional Commissioner: Human Resource Development must, after consultation with the authorised officer, develop training programs to ensure that police officials from the Divisions: Visible Policing and Detective Service are trained on the provisions and application of the Act. - (3) The authorised officer must appoint staff to develop training programmes and ensure that crime scene examiners are trained on - (a) the processing and examination of different types of crime scenes; - (b) performing preliminary tests for bodily fluids; - (c) the manner in which the integrity of a crime scene must be properly secured and maintained;

+- (d) the evidential value and packaging of exhibit material; and - (e) the provisions of the Act. - (4) The authorised officer must liaise with the National Prosecuting Authority and, if so requested, provide assistance in respect of the training of prosecutors on the importance of forensic evidence and the interpretation of forensic report findings.

-Information technology infrastructure and systems
+28 Information technology infrastructure and systems